-The psychology of consumer behaviour is a fascinating field of study, and one that is very well understood today, even by marketing-savvy laypersons – at least as far as traditional real-world retail sales are concerned.
+The psychology of shopping is a fascinating field of study, and one that is very well understood today, even by marketing-savvy laypersons – at least as far as traditional real-world retail sales are concerned.

-Applying psychological principles and consumer behaviourism to online retail sales, on the other hand, has only really begun to take off in a big way over the course of the last decade.
+Applying psychological principles and consumer behaviorism to online retail sales, on the other hand, has only really begun to take off in a big way over the course of the last decade.

 Understanding how online shoppers search, browse and select the things they want to buy, as well as knowing what it takes to clinch the sale and avoid abandoned carts can help you to present your offerings and approach in the right way to win custom and repeat sales.
 In order to do this, you need to know the basics of the psychology of online shopping, and how this differs from physical store shopper decision making.

 Consumer psychology is widely used by big online brands like Netflix, who employ psychologists within their Consumer Insights Division to help to boost viewer figures and extend viewing times.

 By learning about the psychology of online sales and purchasing and how it helps to drive consumer choices, you can apply these principles to your own online storefront to boost your sales, regardless of the size of your operation.
 The basic principles of applied consumer psychology are highly scalable, and can help even the smallest of start-ups to increase their revenue.

 In this article I will provide a short introductory primer to the psychology of online shopping, and how SMEs can apply consumer behaviour principles in practice to boost sales.

 Consumer psychology or the study of consumer behaviour is tasked with determining what people want to buy, and vitally, why they want to buy it – what makes the difference between an abandoned cart and a successful purchase, and how to incentivise the customer journey to increase sales.

 The core principle of consumer psychology has its roots in the study of behaviourism, or the ways in which external factors can influence and drive an individual’s purchasing decisions.